DataDog/documentation/content/en/infrastructure/containers/container_images.md

 #### Enable SBOM collection

 The following instructions enable the [Software Bill of Materials][5] (SBOM) collection in the Datadog Agent for CSM Vulnerabilities.
-This allows you to scan the libraries in container images to detect vulnerabilities.
+SBOM collection enables automatic detection of container image vulnerabilities.
 Vulnerabilities are evaluated and scanned against your containers every hour.
 Vulnerability management for container images is included in [CSM Pro and Enterprise plans][10].

 **Note**: The CSM Vulnerabilities feature is not available for AWS Fargate or Windows environments.